 For the MGSE program the online application period for the forthcoming academic year starting in October opens around 15 December of the previous year.
-The application deadline is 2 March at noon.
+The application deadline is 31 March 2021.

-Application deadline for the MBR program is 2 March at noon.
+Application deadline for the MBR program is 31 March 2021.

 For details on the application procedure and formal requirements, please check the homepage of the the MGSE and the MBR.
 For the MBR track, the direct application to our institute should include a CV, university certificates and transcripts, one letter of recommendation (only sent by the referee directly to doctoralstudies.econ(at)ip.mpg.de, and not uploaded via the online recruitment tool), as well as a brief letter of interest.
 Please also include a scientific writing sample, e.g., Master thesis or other paper that demonstrates your scientific writing skills.
 All materials must be submitted in English.

 We are an equal opportunities employer, committed to promoting equality, diversity and fairness irrespective of age, disability, gender, marital status, race, religion or belief, sexual orientation or gender identity.
 We particularly support the professional development of women.